 - Resistance Members (Hollywood Studios)

-Not only that but several musical groups will also be entertaining guests such as:
+Not only that but several musical groups are entertaining guests such as:

 - Main Street Philharmonic (Magic Kingdom)